glynnie/Windows-login-ntfy/README.md

   - SSH events: `OpenSSH/Operational` (requires OpenSSH server)

 #### Security
-- **ntfy topic privacy**
+- **ntfy.sh topic privacy**
-  Treat your ntfy topic URL as a secret.
-Use a long, obscure topic name to avoid others posting to or reading your notifications.
+  Treat your ntfy.sh topic URL as a secret.
+Use a long, obscure topic when using the free ntfy.sh website to avoid others posting to or reading your notifications.
 - **Permissions**
   The installer locks `C:\Scripts` so only SYSTEM and Administrators can modify it.
 If you need to edit the script later, you may need to temporarily adjust permissions.
 - **Administrator requirement**